duarte-pompeu/my-python-template/README.md

 Populate `env/app.env` for your configuration.
 An example is available at `env/example.env`.

-`env/app.env` is not versioned control because this:
+`env/app.env` is not version controlled because this:

 - lets different people to use different configs
 - avoids exposing sensible configurations, eg passwords